-AMURTEL was founded in 1975 by philosopher, social reformer, revolutionary, composer, linguist, humanitarian and spiritual master P. R. Sarkar to respond specifically to the problems faced by women and children in their struggle to meaningfully develop in all areas of life.
-AMURTEL is an organization managed by women, for women.
+AMURTEL was founded in India in 1975 by philosopher and humanitarian P. R. Sarkar, with the mandate to respond specifically to the challenges faced by women and children in times of disaster, and in developing economic and social strength and purpose across all areas of life.